kinnara-digital-studio/kecak-workflow/docs/development_automatedProcess.md

 ### What is workflow

 Workflow is defined as task, required steps, and information moved (in and/or out) of any business process.
-Depending on the size and complexity of the organizatio.
-Workflow may be a formal process or a very informal ine so that no one really regonizes it as an actual wokrflow.
+Depending on the size and complexity of the organization.
+Workflow may be a formal process or a very informal in so that no one really organize it as an actual wokrflow.

 - Automation of a bussines process
 - consist of :